Super123qew/Final-project-passion-30/PSEUDOCODE.md

 - Mouse ray cast is used for tower placement determining where it can be spawned
 - A temporary tower is used as a placeholder for spawning (A semi-transparent "tower" that helps with tower placement)
 - Removed once the actual tower is placed
-- GUI setup is done here creating buttons allowing for separate troop types
+- GUI setup is done here creating buttons allowing for separate troop types with costs
+- Gold GUI is also done here showing the current amount of gold a player currently has
 - Inputs are handled such as with left click placing towers if in a valid position on the map
 - The placeholder tower changes colour to red if the ray cast result is not part of the designated "Tower" areas.

 ## MobAnimation Local Script